TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2020.md

 Summit registration will open on October 1, 2020.
 The registration link, conference agenda, and links to all Summit materials will be available on this page.

 ### Continuing Education Credits
-6 hours of continuing education credits are available for *Real Estate Appraisers* and *Real Estate Brokers* through the Colorado Department of Regulatory Affairs.
+Up to 6 hours of continuing education credits are available for *Real Estate Appraisers* and *Real Estate Brokers* through the Colorado Department of Regulatory Affairs.
 Attendees can register for Continuing Education credits when they complete the Summit evaluation beginning on October 28th.

 *Special note for members of the American Institute of City Planners (AICP):*